-Lili Wan, Senior Staff Software Engineer and Anusha Ragunathan, Principal Software Engineer at Intuit detailed the experiment and provided a background of Intuit's Kubernetes Service platform.
+Lili Wan, senior staff software engineer, and Anusha Ragunathan, principal software engineer at Intuit, detailed the experiment and provided a background of Intuit's Kubernetes Service platform.

-With over 325 Kubernetes clusters supporting more than 7,000 applications and services, Intuit faced challenges in maintaining cluster health and minimizing alert fatigue among on-call engineers.
+With over 325 Kubernetes clusters supporting more than 7,000 applications and services, Intuit faced challenges maintaining cluster health and minimizing alert fatigue among on-call engineers.

 Intuit's Kubernetes Service platform is vast and complex, making it difficult to observe and debug effectively.
 The rapid growth of applications and frequent changes in clusters added further layers of complexity.
-Engineers often experienced alert fatigue due to the overwhelming volume of data sources and alerts, complicating the detection and remediation of issues.
+Engineers often experience alert fatigue due to the overwhelming volume of data sources and alerts, complicating the detection and remediation of issues.

 The team at Intuit identified three key areas for improvement: detection, debugging, and remediation.